apapiu/airbnb_app/README.md

 # airbnb_app
-Insight Project - Predicting Wether a New Listing is Fair plus EDA
+Insight Project - Predicting whether a new Listing is Fair plus EDA